Application of Technologies in Public Procurement: An Enabler for Good Governance

 The Government defines the procurement requirements, including specifications, terms, and conditions.
 Thereafter the procurement opportunity is announced on the e-informing platform or relevant portals.
 Interested bidders register on the e-ordering platform by providing necessary information and documentation which is then verified by the procuring entity.
 Bidders submit their electronic bids through the platform before the specified deadline.
 The Bids typically include details such as price quotes, technical specifications, and any other required documentation (e-informing).
 A pre-bid meeting may be conducted to clarify any questions or concerns raised by the bidders.
 The e-auction platform facilitates the real-time bidding process where the bidders can view current bid prices and adjust their own bids accordingly.
 After the bidding period ends, the procuring entity evaluates the bids based on predefined criteria, which may include price, technical specifications, and other relevant factors.
 The contract is awarded to the successful bidder with the most favourable bid, meeting all specified requirements.

 Digital Identity Verification with the means of secure tokens and biometrics authenticates the identity of individuals or entities participating in the procurement process which improves reliability and curbs down the risk of knavery in the procurement process.
 It ensures that only sanctioned entities participate in sensitive procurement activities thus, reinforcing the integrity of the overall process.
 Digital Signature Certificate (DSC)-a unique identity token for bidders and stakeholders would be required to take part in the tendering processes ensuring greater security in online transactions.
-Certification of credibility and suitability for the tender can also be issued to eliminate incompetent vendors from the system.
+Certification of credibility and suitability for the tender can also be issued to eliminate incompetent vendors from the system.2.
+Blockchain Technology

 The World Economic Forum estimated that rationalizing data through blockchain is expected to increase trade by 15%.
 This revolutionary technology will exponentially enhance efficiency if implemented into public procurement systems.
 Blockchain is a decentralized approach to tamper-resistant transaction models where each successful contract is added as a token at the end of the chain and linked to the previous token, thus creating an immutable record trail for agile verification and auditing.
 Smart contracts that ensure that the qualifications of bidders are checked against predefined criteria automatically, auto-trigger execution, and automation at various stages of procurement-vendor verification, documentation, and payment would not only save paperwork and time but also significantly reduce the error.
 The government initiatives taken up by the Ministry of Electronics and Information Technology (MEITY) such as National Blockchain platform and India Blockchain forum intend to raise awareness.

 Data analytics in procurement aids in proactive risk management by identifying and prioritizing supply chain risks, while predictive algorithms ensure accurate demand forecasting and supplier performance evaluation.
 Quality and reliability are enhanced through systematic supplier performance analysis, including root cause analysis for issue resolution.
 Data analytics also ensures compliance by monitoring regulatory changes and maintaining transparent audit trails.
 Lastly, in procurement planning, analytics leverages historical data to formulate strategic plans, and in supplier collaboration, it identifies opportunities for cooperation, creating a responsive and efficient supply chain.
-Data analytics transforms procurement by informing decisions, mitigating risks, ensuring quality and compliance, and fostering collaboration with suppliers.
+Data analytics transforms procurement by informing decisions, mitigating risks, ensuring quality and compliance, and fostering collaboration with suppliers.3.
+Cloud based Procurement Solution

-The rising Indian Public Cloud services market is projected to achieve a value of $17.8 billion by 2027, with a CAGR of 22.9% anticipated for the period 2022-2027 so, integrating multifaceted platforms for Government agencies for managing bids, requests for proposals and award contracts in this cloud based system.
-This system would therefore help to establish a centralized pedestal accommodating a much wider and larger data storage, providing real time data analysis and improved compliance.
+platforms for Government agencies for managing bids, requests for proposals and award contracts in this cloud based system.
+This system would therefore help to establish a centralized pedestal accommodating a much wider

 4. Geospatial Technology

 Using geographic-based systems like GIS and remote sensing for location-based decision making and planning.
-These technologies would be deployed to assess the environmental impact of public undertakings, site selection, optimization of resource allocation, and geographical implications, thereby improving project planning and feasibility analysis.
-The mineralogical and mining procurements can be allotted by using this technology.
-The National Geospatial Policy (NGP) aims at advancing the digital elevation model, thereby unleashing the true potential of this technology.
+These technologies would be deployed to assess the environmental impact of public

 Risks which may impact the likely outcome and how these could be mitigated: